 Yu Zhang (Ph.D.)

-* Awardee of Lilly Best Ph.D. publication award of School of Meteorology, 2013
+Yongzuo Li: Awardee of Douglas Lilly Best Ph.D. publication award of School of Meteorology, 2013

-@ Awardee of Best Student Presentation Award from American Meteorology Society, 2014
+Chris Kerr: Awardee of Best Student Presentation Award from American Meteorology Society Annual Meeting, 2014